Ada-Developers-Academy/ada-build/lessons/11-basic-data-structs/notes/arrays.md

 ```

 ### Indices
 Arrays are integer-indexed starting at zero.
+All counting in computer science [begins with zero](http://skillcrush.com/2013/01/17/why-programmers-start-counting-at-zero/).
 This means that **each item** in the array corresponds to an **integer
 value**, and that integer is used to access an object within the `Array`.
 The first object is assigned
 0 and increments up from there.